Heart disease diagnosis a ‘wow' moment for local man

 Heart disease affects millions of people in the U.S., many of them women.
 Among women, a staggering 90% have at least one risk factor for heart disease at some point in their lives, including stress, obesity or pregnancy-related complications, such as high blood pressure.

-Fortunately, up to 80% of incidences of heart disease are preventable, and many can be successfully treated through lifestyle changes, medication or surgery.
+Fortunately, the majority of incidences of heart disease are preventable, and many can be successfully treated through lifestyle changes, medication or surgery.

 This is why the unique heart health needs of women require the skill and experience of trained physicians.
 At Sharp Chula Vista Medical Center, patients have access to a multidisciplinary team of doctors representing nearly every subspecialty of cardiovascular medicine, including interventional cardiology, electrophysiology, cardiothoracic surgery and cardiac rehabilitation.